kraudy/IBM-i-pipeline/README.md

 # IBM-i-pipeline
 This is intended to give a guideline on using a modern [IBM I](https://en.wikipedia.org/wiki/IBM_i) Pipeline.
 Some knowledge about [ILE](http://en.wikipedia.org/wiki/Integrated_Language_Environment), [PASE](https://en.wikipedia.org/wiki/IBM_i#PASE), Git and Linux is helpfull but not necessary.
-I'll make another repo for those.

-Modern developments are usually done on Linux or Mac but most IBM I developer usually have a Windows OS and from that they connect to the Power([AS/400](https://en.wikipedia.org/wiki/IBM_AS/400), iSeries) using [ACS](https://www.ibm.com/support/pages/ibm-i-access-client-solutions) (Access Client Solutions) with a [5250 Termianl emulator](https://en.wikipedia.org/wiki/IBM_5250) over telnet.
+Modern developments are usually done on Linux or Mac but most IBM I developer usually have a Windows OS and from that they connect to the Power([AS/400](https://en.wikipedia.org/wiki/IBM_AS/400), iSeries) using [ACS](https://www.ibm.com/support/pages/ibm-i-access-client-solutions) (Access Client Solutions) with a [5250 Terminal emulator](https://en.wikipedia.org/wiki/IBM_5250) over telnet.

-Once inside, the IBM I developer needs to do what he was created to do: Write some code; for that we have [SEU](https://www.nicklitten.com/course/what-is-seu-source-entry-utility/) (Source entry utility or stone age entry utility ), [RDI](https://www.nicklitten.com/module/rational-developer-rdi/) (Rational Developer for I) or (the modern one) [VsCode](https://code.visualstudio.com/).
-Nick Litten has a nice resume about this on his blog [
+Once inside the Power, the IBM I developer needs to do what he was created to do: Write some cool code that will run for the ages.
+For that we have [SEU](https://www.nicklitten.com/course/what-is-seu-source-entry-utility/) (Source entry utility or stone age entry utility ), [RDI](https://www.nicklitten.com/module/rational-developer-rdi/) (Rational Developer for I) or (the modern one) [VsCode](https://code.visualstudio.com/).

-Windows Setup for IBM i Developers](https://www.nicklitten.com/windows-setup-ibm-developers/)
+Nick Litten has a nice resume about these tools on his blog [ Windows Setup for IBM i Developers](https://www.nicklitten.com/windows-setup-ibm-developers/).
 Here, we take the Linux (Ubuntu) approach from Windows, using [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) and VsCode.

 What else do we need?
 Well, a Power Server, which  is actually a very important requirement.
-Since we don't have one or can't buy one, we will be using [PUB400](https://pub400.com/), which, luckily, is a free Power Server on the internet.
+Since we don't have one or can't buy one, we will be using [PUB400](https://pub400.com/), which, luckily for us, is a free Power Server on the internet.
+Nice!
+Shout out to our boys at pub400.

 If you need help setting up ACS, [putty](https://en.wikipedia.org/wiki/PuTTY) or Code for IBM i with PUB400, here is a nice [tutorial by Marco](https://github.com/MarcoDeSenas/IBMi-topics-thanks-to-pub400/blob/main/HowTo/Workstation%20tools.md) about it.